 Week 1 Put your service design lenses on

-Lecture starts with introducing products, service(s), service design and different fields where service design is used in practice.
-The lecture answers questions like what service design is and what are the SD principles.
+The lecture introduces products, service(s), service design and different fields where service design is used in practice.
+The lecture answers questions like what service design is and the SD principles.
 The lecture concludes with examples of domains where SD is utilised.

 Week 2 Systemic and holistic understanding of contexts with SD tools